NikolaiRadke/AI.duino/README.md

 ### Automatic (recommended)

 You need the VSIX file *aiduino.vsix* in the same folder with the installer.
 The installer will install the plugin in your home folder.
 If you want to install it into the Arduino programm directory, see *Manual installation*.

-**Note:** If you have installed another Verison of the plugin into the Arduino IDE programm directory before, you need to delete it first.

 #### Windows
 ```
 Run install_aiduino_windows.bat as administrator